zhegan27/SCN_for_video_captioning/README.md

 ## Train the video tagger

 The above results depend on training a good video tagging model.
 Below, we introduce how we implement this in our paper.
 In our experiments, in order to train the video tagger, we use data both from `Youtube2Text` and `MSR-VTT`.
+The code is inside the `video_tagging` folder.

 1. In order to start, please first download the [ResNet features and captions](https://www.dropbox.com/sh/amqm644a7zekgg5/AAC1GgKouhcfGKQVb8CLUWvla?dl=0) for the Youtube2Text and MSR-VTT dataset we used in the experiments.
 They are included in the `data` folder.
 Further, inside the `preprocess_raw_data` folder, we also include how we preprocess the raw data into the format we used in running the code.